-The College cafeteria serves three meals per day Monday through Friday and two meals on Saturday for residents, off-campus students, faculty, and guests.
-A continental breakfast is served during the breakfast hour.
-Lunch is served Monday through Friday, with continuous service throughout the day.
-Dinner is served Monday through Saturday.
-Brunch is served on Saturdays.
-In addition, a late night breakfast is served Tuesday nights.
+The College cafeteria serves three meals per day Monday through Friday with a continuous feed program through the day.
+In addition, a late night meal is served Tuesday nights (three times per month).
 No meals are scheduled when classes have been dismissed for announced holidays.
 The last meal served before a holiday will be lunch.
 A student living in the residence hall is required to be on the meal plan.